rafewenger/cse2122/lecture/class-inheritance-2.markdown

 underscores in front in order to still be able to refer to the Rectangle class variables `width`, `height`, etc.

-Now, when the `Rectangle` class is used, say inside the `main` method, this particular constructor can be used to create a new instance:
+Now, when the `Rectangle` class is used, say inside the `main` member function, this particular constructor can be used to create a new instance:

 {% highlight cpp %}